Half my brain tied behind my back just to make it fair because that's the kind of guy I am.

 And people like Nancy Pelosi is this is near criminally incompetent on basic economics.

-She says this that dumb and really believes it or if this is simply the result of some strategic thinking and knowing their voters and knowing their audience and saying silly things to justify stupid government policy.
+Now, I don't know whether she's that dumb and really believes it, or if this is simply the result of some strategic thinking and knowing their voters and knowing their audience and saying silly things to justify stupid government policy.

 Thank you.